iongpt/LLM-for-Whatsapp/install_instructions.md

 If you encounter issues:

-1. **"Cannot find module" errors**: Try running the script again.
-The first run may sometimes fail if Node.js was just installed.
+1. **"electron is not recognized" or "Cannot find module" errors**:
+   - Windows: Make sure to run the script again after Node.js installation completes
+   - Try running `npm install electron --save-dev` manually in the application directory
+   - Run the script again after installation completes

 2. **Permission issues**:
    - Windows: Try running the batch file as administrator